20 Best Halal Cafes In Singapore | Eatbook.sg

 9. Good Bites

-Located at the rooftop of Bishan Sports Centre is Good Bites, known for their Insta-worthy outdoor dining area, which is decorated with fairy lights and colourful LED signages.
+Located on the rooftop of Bishan Sports Centre is Good Bites, known for its Insta-worthy outdoor dining area, which is decorated with fairy lights and colourful LED signages.
 The cafe also has an indoor dining area with plenty of seating booths and full-length windows that brighten up the space.

-Food-wise, the cafe serves western cuisine at an affordable price.
-You can get their Tom Yum Seafood Pasta ($15.50++) or Chilli Crab Pasta ($14++) along with their Mini Milkshakes ($9.90++) that come in six different flavours, such as salted caramel, and cookies and cream.
+Food-wise, the cafe serves Western cuisine at an affordable price.
+You can get their Tom Yum Seafood Pasta ($15.50++) or Chicken Chilli Crab Pasta ($14++) along with their Mini Milkshakes ($9.90++) that come in six different flavours, such as salted caramel, and cookies and cream.

 Address: 5 Bishan Street 14, #03-01, Singapore 579783